Brown thrasher: Feeding

-This bird is omnivorous, which has a diet that includes insects, berries, nuts and seeds, as well as earthworms, snails, and sometimes lizards and frogs.
+This bird is omnivorous, and has a diet that includes insects, berries, nuts and seeds, as well as earthworms, snails, and sometimes lizards and frogs.
 Across seasons and its breeding range, it was found 63% of stomach contents were made of animal matter, the remaining 37% being plant material.
 During the breeding season, the diet consists primarily of beetles, grasshoppers, and other arthropods, and fruits, nuts and seeds.
 More than 80% of the diet of brown thrasher from Illinois is made of animal matter, about 50% being beetles.
 In Iowa, about 20% of the summer diet was found to consist of grasshoppers.
 By the late summer, it begins to shift towards more of a herbivore diet, focusing on fruits, nuts, seeds, and grains, 60% of the food in Illinois being fruits and seeds.
 By winter, the customary diet of the brown thrasher is fruit and acorns.
 Wintering birds in Texas were found to eat 58% plant material (mainly sugar berry and poison ivy) and 42% animal material in October; by March, in the dry period when food supply is generally lower, 80% of the food became animal and only 20% plants.
-Vertebrates are only eaten occasionally and are often comprised by small reptiles and amphibians, such as lizards, small or young snakes, tree frogs and salamanders.
+Vertebrates are only eaten occasionally and often comprise small reptiles and amphibians, such as lizards, small or young snakes, tree frogs and salamanders.

 The brown thrasher utilizes its vision while scouring for food.
 It usually forages for food under leaves, brushes, and soil debris on the ground using its bill.
 It then swipes the floor in side-to-side motions, and investigates the area it recently foraged in.
 The brown thrasher forages in a similar method to the long-billed thrasher and Bendire's thrasher (T. longirostre & bendirei), picking food off the ground and under leaf litter, whereas thrashers with sharply decurved bills are more likely to dig into the ground to obtain food.
 Foraging success is 25% greater in dry leaf litter as compared to damp leaf letter.
 The brown thrasher can also hammer nuts such as acorns in order to remove the shell.
-It has also been noted for its flexibility in catching quick insects, as the amount of vertebrae in its neck exceeds giraffes and camels.
+It has also been noted for its flexibility in catching quick insects, as the number of vertebrae in its neck exceeds that of giraffes and camels.
 In one case, a brown thrasher was observed to dig a hole about 1.5 cm deep, place an acorn in it and hit the acorn until it cracked, considered to be a form of tool usage.
 In a laboratory experiment, a brown thrasher was found to be able to discern and reject the toxic eastern newt (Notophthalmus viridescens) and a palatable mimic of that species, the red salamander (Pseudotriton ruber), but continued to eat palatable dusky salamanders (Desmognathus spp.).